jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_logical_disjunction.rst

     def logical_disjunction(p, q):
         return True

-  and the terminal shows an :doc:`/exceptions/AssertionError`
+  and the terminal shows an :ref:`AssertionError`

 * 3 of the test cases are passing because ``logical_disjunction`` returns :doc:`True </data_structures/booleans/booleans>` for each one of them.
 I need a condition for the fourth case to pass, so I change the definition